Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 - Syscall infrastructure init —

 ScInit()performs a PEB walk to findntdll.dll’s base address, resolves the SSN (System Service Number — the index that identifies a specific kernel syscall; for example,NtDelayExecutionmight be SSN 0x34 on a given Windows build) via Halo’s Gate (a technique that, if the target function’s prologue has been overwritten by an EDR hook, walks neighboring syscall stubs at 32-byte intervals (in ntdll, each Nt* function’s stub is exactly 32 bytes long and they are laid out consecutively, so moving 32 bytes forward or backward lands exactly at the next or previous function’s stub) to find an unhooked one.
-Once an unhooked neighbor is found, the target’s SSN is calculated by simple arithmetic: if the neighbor 3 positions away has SSN 0x50, then the target’s SSN is 0x50 ± 3), and locates asyscall;retgadget (0F 05 C3— these are raw CPU opcodes:0F 05is the machine code for thesyscallinstruction, andC3isret) in ntdll’s.textsection (the section of the DLL that contains executable code). - HWBP setup — After CLR
+Once an unhooked neighbor is found, the target’s SSN is calculated by simple arithmetic: if the neighbor 3 positions away has SSN 0x50, then the target’s SSN is 0x50 ± 3), and locates asyscall;retgadget (a “gadget” — borrowed from the term used in Return-Oriented Programming — is a short sequence of machine instructions that already exists somewhere in legitimate code and that the attacker wants to jump to and execute as-is; here the gadget is0F 05 C3— raw CPU opcodes where0F 05is the machine code for thesyscallinstruction, andC3isret) in ntdll’s.textsection (the section of the DLL that contains executable code).

 Start()loadsamsi.dll, hardware breakpoints (explained in Part 4) are set onAmsiScanBufferandEtwEventWrite— before any AMSI scanning occurs. - CLR hosting —